sudheermuthyala/terraform-/06-terraform-state/84-terraform-Backend-remote-State-Storage/README.md

 ## Terraform Backend remote state storage
 - what is a terraform Backend ?
   - Backends are responsible for storing the state
-  - And providing an API for State locking
+  - And providing an API for State locking.